Reconnection of infinitely thin antiparallel vortices and coherent structures: Comparison with the eye-shaped vortex

 where the corner is located at $s = 0$ and the interval $l$ is $20\%$ of the whole perimeter of the vortex.
-The fluid impulse is important for us because in the case of the reconnection we can not extract the singularity point hence we can not find its trajectory, whereas the formula~\eqref{eq:fluid_impulse} always makes sense.
+The fluid impulse is important for us because in the case of the reconnection we can not extract the singularity point hence we can not find its trajectory, whereas the formula~\eqref{eq:fluid_impulse} is always applicable.
 It depends however on the position of the origin $\mathbf{X}_0$ which in the case of the eye-shaped vortex we define as $\mathbf{X}_0(t) = \mathbf{X}(0,t)$.
 We will be mainly interested in the oscillations and multi-fractal behavior for which the choice of origin does not have any influence.
-Analysing the Fourier coefficients (figures~\ref{fig:traj_fourier} and~\ref{fig:fi_fourier}) we can see that for both the trajectory and the fluid impulse the frequencies corresponding to squares of integers are dominating similarly to what happens in the case of regular polygons~\cite{delahoz2018}.
-It makes the behavior similar to the RNDF~\eqref{eq:rndf}.

-Despite this similarity, the real structure of the fluid impulse of the eye-shaped vortex is much more complicated than the RNDF, as can be seen in figure~\ref{fig:eye_fi_rationals}.
+Despite this similarity to the RNDF, the real structure of the fluid impulse of the eye-shaped vortex is much more complicated, as can be seen in figure~\ref{fig:eye_fi_rationals}.
 The curve is still planar since $\mathcal{F}_1(t) = 0$ for all time, the rational multiples of a local maxima $t^* = 0.10848$ also corresponds to the local maxima, minima, and singular points but the scaling of self-similar structures are deformed and there is no real period.
 The dependence on the size of the maxima with respect to the size of the denominator is also presented.